 high school and college, in both Canada and the United States, I have been an

-enthusiastic fine arts and English teacher for more than thirty years.
+enthusiastic Visual Arts and English teacher for more than thirty years.
 An extensive

 background in music, theater and costume design also keeps me involved in other